christophediericx/ArduinoCGADriver/README.md

 ![ArduinoCGADriver](https://github.com/christophediericx/ArduinoCGADriver/blob/master/images/ArduinoCGADriver.png)

-> *Compatibility note: This library has only been tested with UNO based Arduino boards.
+> *Compatibility note: This library has only been tested with an UNO (ATMega328P based) Arduino board.

 ## Wiring the CGA Connector ##